micmejia/bible-dump/AMPC/Luke/Luke 3.md

-But Herod the tetrarch, who had been [repeatedly] told about his fault _and_ reproved _with_ rebuke [^h]producing conviction by [John] for [having] Herodias, his brother's wife, and for all the wicked things that Herod had done,
+But Herod the tetrarch, who had been [repeatedly] told about his fault _and_ reproved _with_ rebuke producing conviction by [John] for [having] Herodias, his brother's wife, and for all the wicked things that Herod had done,